27 Domain Name System Part 3 – Dynamic DNS

 - Start GNS3

-- Reuse the network that you built in the previous chapter
+- Reuse the network that you built in the last chapter and open it in GNS3

 - Add a DHCP server to the Red network – Ubuntu server (DHCP1)